 When I tell stories, I make sure to tell them with my body as well as my words.
-As a preacher, I am dynamic, often choosing to preach extemporaneously (with notes) instead of with a manuscript.
-I’ve found that even the best manuscript can leave me feeling restricted in how a story is told or conveyed, so I’ll often choose to go without one.
-The times where I do choose to use a manuscript usually coincide with moments in time that require more poetry and nuance than what I could think of in the moment.
+As a preacher, I am dynamic, often choosing to preach extemporaneously (with notes) instead of a full manuscript.
+I’ve found that even the best manuscript can leave me feeling restricted in how a story is told or conveyed, so I often choose to go without one.
+When I do use a manuscript, it’s usually at a time that requires a more nuanced approach to the topic at hand.
 For me, the telling of a story must match the energy of the story itself, and I encourage participation from everyone in attendance.

-I specialize in opening dialogue with those who have little to no experience with transgender people and may have religious beliefs that oppose us.
-I encourage people to ask the questions they have while encouraging thoughtful reflection about gender itself and the relationships those in attendance have with their own sense of gender identity.
+I specialize in facilitating conversations with those who have little to no experience with transgender people and may have religious beliefs that oppose us.
+I empower people to ask the questions they have while inspiring thoughtful reflection about gender itself as well as the relationships those in attendance have with their own sense of gender identity.